Prime Minister Jacinda Ardern's perks: Concert tickets from U2's Bono, Time magazine subscription

 She was also given a lifetime subscription to Time magazine after appearing on the publication's 100 most influential people list last year.

-The Prime Minister's perks are revealed in the list register of pecuniary interests, which was publicly released this afternoon.
+The Prime Minister's perks are revealed in the latest register of pecuniary interests, which was publicly released this afternoon.

 The list shows that Ardern was given U2 tickets by Bono himself – presumably from when the band played in New Zealand in November last year.